BenjaminMirza/TheBParadox/README.md

 # By Benjamin M

-THe B Paradox is a story created by Benjamin M. A Turkish-Persian Writer Born in London.
+THe B Paradox is a story created by Benjamin M. A 28 Years old Turkish-Persian Writer Born in London.